jump-dev/JuMP.jl/docs/src/manual/containers.md

 ```

 !!! warning
-    In contrast to `Base.Array`s, which iterate in column-major order, that is,
-    by varying indices from left to right, `SparseAxisArray` iterates in
+    If you use a macro to construct a `SparseAxisArray`, then the iteration
-    row-major order, that is, by varying the indices from right to left.
+    order is row-major, that is, indices are varied from right to left.
 As an
     example, when iterating over `x` above, the `j` index is iterated, keeping
     `i` constant.
+This order is in contrast to `Base.Array`s, which iterate in
+    column-major order, that is, by varying indices from left to right.

 ### Broadcasting